Kanelmis/CAT_DSR/README.md

 #### Data configuration
 1. Download [UASPEECH](https://ieee-dataport.org/documents/uaspeech) dataset & [TORGO](https://www.cs.toronto.edu/~complingweb/data/TORGO/torgo.html) dataset.
 2. Refer to the "EXPERIMENTS" section of our paper to partition the data and configure metadata(*.csv) according to [Speechbrain](https://github.com/speechbrain/speechbrain) format.
-Or you can look up for appropriate partition csv files from folder ```Partitions```.
+Or you can look up appropriate partition CSV files from the folder ```Partitions```.

 #### Training SI Dysarthric Speech Recognition (DSR) model
 1. Modify the csv files in ```Partitions``` to adjust the audio path to your data storage